Our Diocesan Prayer

 and open our hearts to be more available

 we can truly be a sign and instrument

 A series of three leaflets for the Year of Mercy were prepared by the Bishops’ Conference Spirituality Committee.
 The format is based on Do you love me?
 A Practical Guide to Prayer and Spirituality (more on this can be found below).
 For more on the work of committee itself please click here.

 Adoremus: National Eucharistic Congress

-The bishops of England and Wales will hold a National Eucharistic Pilgrimage and Congress in Liverpool this year.
+The bishops of England and Wales held a National Eucharistic Pilgrimage and Congress in Liverpool in September 2018.

 Eucharistic Congresses are gatherings of clergy,religious and laity which promote an awareness of the central place of the Eucharist in the life and mission of the Church.
 The last International Eucharistic Congress in England was held in 1908.

 You can find some of the recorded talks and other materials on the Centre for Catholic Formation website: https://www.ccftootingbec.org.uk/adoremus

 CCRS and Spirituality